Once Upon a Time: The Village Life in Cyprus

 Tradition and Community

-Customs and traditions were the glue that held village life together.
-Weddings were grand affairs, often lasting several days, with the entire village invited to celebrate.
-The bride would be dressed in a traditional white gown, and the groom would lead a procession through the village to collect her, accompanied by musicians playing the violin and laouto (a traditional string instrument).
-The marriage ceremony, held in the village church, was a blend of ancient rituals and Christian faith, symbolizing the union of not just two individuals but two families.
+Once upon a time customs and traditions were the glue that held village life together.
+Weddings were grand affairs, often lasting several days.
+The entire village received an invitation to celebrate.
+The bride wore a traditional white gown, and the groom led a procession through the village to collect her.
+Musicians playing the violin and laouto (a traditional string instrument) accompanied the procession.

 The End of an Era